 - Supports an extensive library of CRM integrations with your existing software stack, whether natively or via connectors like Zapier.

-- Can build custom applications on top of your APIs and expand its functionality to suit your company’s size as you scale up.
+- Can build custom applications on top of your APIs and expand their functionality to suit your company’s size as you scale up.

 - Has a native data export suite or is compatible with mainstream CRM data migration tools like Pentaho and Talend Open Studio.